 Creator: $25 / month – includes more themes and integrations

-Based on annual rates.
+Based on annual rates and includes 500 subscribers.
 The price increases once you grow your subscriber base.

 - Has all the standard & advanced blogging tools (adding coauthors, podcast support, RSS etc.)

 - Minimalist and modern design

 - Membership features with paid subscription